derekdshaw/git_dag_analyzer/README.md

 ## Future Feature Ideas

-- Create a web backend with the in memory models as a backing store, and a front end UI to allow for more visual reports accros the entire repo.
+- Create a web backend with the in memory models as a backing store, and a front end UI to allow for more visual reports across the entire repo.
 - Explore a move to libgit2 as a possible perf gain.
 Removing the need to call expensive git api's directly.
 - Open to anyone who would like to contribute, or has any feature suggestions, or any corrections/improvements.